tonitaip-2020/misc_scientific/README.md

-# misc_scientific
-Misc. scripts for scientific articles
+# Misc. scripts for scientific articles

+Names should be self-explanatory.

+- violin_plot_horizontal.py